hero_NikonZ50f1-4_24134

 • Written by

 The low price and the fact that the Z 50mm f1.4 is not an S-line lens hints at a good, but possibly not stellar optical performance.
-But we’ll have a look at this in detail in my upcoming full review.
-In the meantime head over to my Nikon Z 35mm f1.4 review to see how the shorter sibling fared.
+We’ll have a look at this in detail.
+Read on to see what I found out with my usual barrage of tests.
+And if you want so see how the shorter sibling fared head over to my Nikon Z 35mm f1.4 review.

 Facts and features